pranavgundu/Strategy-Board/README.md

 <div align="center">

-## See [USAGE.md](https://github.com/pranavgundu/Strategy-Board/blob/main/USAGE.md) to learn how to use Strategy Board.
+## See [USAGE.md](https://github.com/pranavgundu/Strategy-Board/blob/main/USAGE.md) to learn how to use Strategy Board!

 </div>